Deep learning reveals hidden interactions in complex systems: Abstract

 \section{Abstract}

-Rich phenomena from complex systems have long intrigued researchers, and yet modeling system micro-dynamics and inferring the forms of interaction are challenging for conventional data-driven approaches, being generally established by human scientists.
-In this study, we propose AgentNet, a generalized data-driven framework to analyze and understand the hidden interactions in complex systems.
-AgentNet utilizes a graph attention network to model the interaction between individual agents, and employs various encoders and decoders that can be selectively applied to any desired system.
-Our model successfully captured three different simulated complex systems, namely cellular automata, the Vicsek model, and active Ornstein--Uhlenbeck particles in which, notably, AgentNet's visualized attention values coincided with the true interaction strength.
-Demonstration with empirical data from a flock of birds showed that AgentNet prediction could yield the qualitatively same collective phenomena as exhibited by real birds.
-We expect our framework to open a novel path to investigating complex systems and to provide insight into process-driven modeling.
+Rich phenomena from complex systems have long intrigued researchers, and yet modeling system micro-dynamics and inferring the forms of interaction remain challenging for conventional data-driven approaches, being generally established by human scientists.
+In this study, we propose AgentNet, a model-free data-driven framework consisting of deep neural networks to reveal and analyze the hidden interactions in complex systems from observed data alone.
+AgentNet utilizes a graph attention network with novel variable-wise attention to model the interaction between individual agents, and employs various encoders and decoders that can be selectively applied to any desired system.
+Our model successfully captured a wide variety of simulated complex systems, namely cellular automata (discrete), the Vicsek model (continuous), and active Ornstein--Uhlenbeck particles (non-Markovian) in which, notably, AgentNet's visualized attention values coincided with the true interaction strength and exhibited collective behavior that was absent in the training data.
+A demonstration with empirical data from a flock of birds showed that AgentNet could identify hidden interaction ranges exhibited by real birds, which cannot be detected by conventional velocity correlation analysis.
+We expect our framework to open a novel path to investigating complex systems and to provide insight into general process-driven modeling.